tpoisot/DataSharingPaper/DataSharing-MS.md

 the authors will give informations about the study, and informations about where the data are stored, and how to access them.

-## Licensing issues
+## Legal issues

-Perhaps the point with which scientists will have the less familiarity is the licensing under which data should be made available.
+Perhaps the point with which scientists will have less familiarity with is the licensing or waivers under which data should be made available.

 <!-- % Define what is a license -->

 Fortunately, easy to
-understand, non-restrictive licenses exists, which are fitted to scientific output.
-The most well known family of them is the *Creative Commons* (CC).
+understand, less-restrictive licenses and waivers exist, which are fit for scientific outputs.
+The most well known family of them is the *Creative Commons* (CC) set.
-This family of licenses originated in the need to allow the free (as in speech or as in beer)
+This family of licenses arose from a need to relax the default restrictions of normal 'All Rights Reserved' copyright status, to expressly allow redistribution and re-use of content on the internet [@Lessig2004].

 <!-- % I must be tired but I don't get the link with beer -->

+[@Hrynaszkiewicz2012] remind us that copyright does not apply to factual data, and so licenses should not be applied to this data.
+Where possible it is best to apply the Creative Commons Zero (CC0) Waiver to scientific data in most cases, to ensure that re-use is as frictionless and legally-unencumbered as possible.
+The CC0 waiver does not legally force citation of data when it is re-used.
+Nor should it.
+No-one to our knowledge has ever sued another party for lack of academic acknowledgement of data re-use.
+These matters are not policed by legal courts, but rather the social and community norms of academics and thus have no need for legal protection by copyright law.
+Legally enforcing even just attribution via a licensing mechanism can and does cause *real problems* that are best avoided e.g. 'attribution stacking' [@Mietchen2012], thus CC0 is recommended for most data to avoid unnecessary complications.
-diffusion of cultural, artistic, and intellectual productions [@Lessig2004], and it's difficult to argue that scientific output do not fall within this category. [@Hrynaszkiewicz2012] proposes that factual data, on which no copyright can be applied, be released under the *CC-0 waiver*, which essentially removes all copyright on the data.
-This particular licence is imposed by *Dryad* (a data repository associated with, *e.g.*, *The American Naturalist*) and *fig**share*** (though only for datasets).
-Another alternative is the *CC-BY* license, which allows use and reproduction of the data as long as the original source is explicitly mentioned (this licence is used for all non-data submissions in *fig**share***).
-Both of these licenses are in accordance with the Panton Principles [@Murray-Rust2010].
-The *Creative Commons* website offers an intuitive tool to choose a license (`http://creativecommons.org/choose/`), although we encourage scientists to be aware about the pitfalls associated with the most restrictive ones [@Hagedorn2011].
-In any case, although the *CC-0 waiver* makes it possible to use data without attribution, we encourage scientists not to do so, as we think it will effectively prevent the attribution of data, and thus decrease the usefulness of data sharing as a way to increase your (measured) scientific impact.
+This particular waiver is used by *Dryad* (a data repository associated with, *e.g.*, *The American Naturalist*) and *fig**share*** (though only for datasets).
+Where the 'data' is more artistically-expressed this can, if desired, be licensed e.g. a photograph, micrograph or video.
+An acceptable licence that minimally impedes the progress of science is the Creative Commons Attribution (*CC BY*) license, which allows use and reproduction of the data as long as the original data is cited in the manner specified by the author(s) and not in any way that suggests that they endorse the re-use (this licence is used for all non-data submissions in *fig**share***).
+The *Creative Commons* website offers an intuitive free tool to choose a license (`http://creativecommons.org/choose/`).
+We echo the above and strongly encourage scientists to be aware of the pitfalls associated with the other more restrictive license modules available when selecting a waiver or license.
+[@Hagedorn2011] [@Klimpel2012].

 # How it should be encouraged